Otaku-Projects/AngularJS-CRUD-PHP/README.md

 - PHP 5.4 or above
 - PHPExcel 1.8.1 (excel engine)
 - mpdf 6.1.3 (pdf engine)
-- [Requirement](https://officetopdf.codeplex.com/) of OfficeToPdf.exe (pdf engine)
+- OfficeToPdf.exe (pdf engine) [Requirement](https://officetopdf.codeplex.com/)

-PHPExcel has implemented the integration with dompdf/mpdf/tcpdf, but the excel converted excel has some limitations, I recommended to use OfficeToPdf if your server environment is windows platform
+PHPExcel has integrate with dompdf, mpdf, tcpdf, but the excel convert to pdf features has some limitations, I recommended to use OfficeToPdf if your server environment is windows platform

 ## Architecture